 - Engage with locals to establish site history

-Site inspection organised for the upgrade and development of the Deakin University's sporting facility.
+Site inspection organised for the upgrade and development of Deakin University's sporting facility.

-There can be times when it can be more important to establish site constraints using this method prior to attending site.
-This will ensure that when you are on site with your engineers, the time spent will be focused on the critical conflict and tie in points occurring between the design and the existing features.
+There can be times when it can be more important to establish site constraints using this method before attending the site.
+This will ensure that when you are on-site with your engineers, the time spent will be focused on the critical conflict and tie-in points occurring between the design and the existing features.

-Aerial photography taken as part of the upgrade and development of the Deakin University's sporting facility.
+Aerial photography taken as part of the upgrade and development of Deakin University's sporting facility.

 One of the most effective methods to start your project on the right foot is to set up a meeting with your engineers and walk the site with them.
-If they have already produced a concept sketch, make sure you’ve got this on hand to discuss some of the key critical conflict and tie in points.
-Use this time to reinforce the key project outcomes you and your stakeholders are looking to achieve.
+If they have already produced a concept sketch, ensure you have this on hand to discuss key critical conflict and tie-in points.
+Use this time to reinforce the key project outcomes you and your stakeholders want to achieve.

-Your engineers will use this time to take plenty of photos of the site.
-Getting good site photos and sharing these with their team is crucial as they can use their photos to cross reference details within the feature survey.
+Your engineers will use this time to take plenty of site photos.
+Getting good site photos and sharing these with their team is crucial as they can use their photos to cross-reference details within the feature survey.

-A must for any field of play detailed design.
+A must for any field of play is detailed design.
 Without this data, the design will be nothing more than guesswork.
-The survey will include details about the site such as:
+The survey will include details about the site, such as: